Written by: Natalie Faella, MS, RDN, LDN | August 9, 2021

 They are hearty.
-These muffins are packed with fiber from the whole wheat flour, oats, ground flaxseed and psyllium husk.
+These muffins are packed with fiber from the whole wheat flour, oats, ground flaxseed and psyllium husk (optional ingredient).
 They also have some protein from the flour and yogurt.
 (I use the brand "noosa" for yogurt.
 Their honey flavor adds a nice sweetness!).
-The added peanut butter or nut butter of choice will add an extra boost of protein and fat to keep you fuller longer and make this meal/snack a satisfying balance of carb, protein and fat.
+The added peanut butter or nut butter of choice on top will add an extra boost of protein and fat to keep you fuller longer and make this meal/snack a satisfying balance of carb, protein, and fat.

 They can help keep you regular.
 Like I said, these are a great source of fiber.
 Psyllium husk is mainly soluble fiber, while flaxseeds are mainly insoluble fiber.
 A diet that contains both types of fiber is helpful for regular bowel movements.
 Just remember to drink enough water so the fiber can do its thing!
 I recommend having a full glass of water with these muffins, especially if you opt for the psyllium husk.

 They are a good source of omega-3 fatty acids.
 This is one of the nutrients breastfeeding moms want to continue getting in their diets.
 Omega-3s, specifically DHA, are important in the early stages of infant life.
-Omega-3s also play a role in heart health and I've also personally found them helpful for healthy hair, skin, and nails.
+Omega-3s also play a role in heart health, mental health/mood, and are helpful for healthy hair, skin, and nails.

-I hope you will enjoy them as much as me and my sister do.
-(And my fiancé, who steals at least 1 muffin before I send the batch off to my sister!)
+I hope you will enjoy them as much as me, my sister, and nephew do.
+(And my husband, who steals at least 1 muffin before I send a batch off to my sister!)

 Here is the recipe: